Health care

 Dutch Council for Refugees Visit Website

-The COA is responsible for the provision of health care in the reception centres.
-In principle, the health care provided to asylum seekers should be in line with the regular health care applied in the Netherlands.
-As any other person in the Netherlands, an asylum seeker can therefore visit a general practitioner, midwife or hospital.
-As of 1 January 2018, the Regeling Medische zorg Asielzoekers (RMA) Healthcare was the first point of reference for asylum seeker who had health issues.
+The COA is responsible for the provision of health care in the reception centres As any other person in the Netherlands, an asylum seeker can visit a general practitioner, midwife or hospital.
+The Arrangement for Medical Care for Asylum seekers deals with the rules on medical insurance for asylum seekers (Regeling Medische zorg Asielzoekers (RMA) Healthcare).

 As addressed above, issues connected to the lack of accessible health care services in emergency locations and crisis emergency locations emerged in 2022.
-On 3 August 2022, the Inspection of the Ministry of Health Care and Youth warned the Minister of Health Care and Youth and the Secretary of State of Justice and Security about the alarming situation with regard to access of health care in crisis emergency locations.[1]
+On 3 August 2022, the Inspection of the Ministry of Health Care and Youth warned the Minister of Health Care and Youth and the State Secretary of Justice and Security about the alarming situation with regard to access of health care in crisis emergency locations.[1]
 The Inspection saw that medical care for asylum seekers in crisis emergency locations is seriously suffering under the current crisis conditions.
 The care is sometimes limited to emergency care.
 That is less than the normal medical care to which everyone is entitled.
-It is also less than the medical care that asylum seekers’ centers and ‘ordinary’ emergency reception locations offer.
+It is also less than the medical care that asylum seekers’ centres and ‘ordinary’ emergency reception locations offer.
 In crisis emergency locations, care providers often cannot work according to the usual standards and guidelines, no matter how hard they try.
 This is due to the rapid grow of crisis emergency locations, to a lack of personnel and to the fact that many of the asylum seekers staying at these locations have not yet been registered – making it difficult to arrange the health insurance.
-There is a risk that healthcare will stagnate even more.

 When an asylum seeker stays in a reception facility but the RVA is not applicable, health care is arranged differently.
-Asylum seekers in the POL, the COL, as well as rejected asylum seekers in the VBL and adults in the GL only have access to emergency health care.[2]
+Asylum seekers in the POL, the COL, as well as rejected asylum seekers in the VBL and adults in the GL only have access to emergency health care.[6]
 In medical emergency situations, there is always a right to healthcare, according to Article 10 of the Aliens Act.
 For this group, problems can arise if there is a medical problem that does not constitute an emergency.
-Care providers who do help irregular migrants who are unable to pay their own medical treatment can declare those costs at a special foundation, which then pays the costs.
+Care providers who do help irregular migrants who are unable to pay their own medical treatment can declare those costs at a special government-mandated organisation, the Centraal Administratie Kantoor (CAK) which then pays up to 80 percent of the costs, or 100 percent in case of pregnancy-related care.[7]

 Problems might also arise with respect to access to health care where the asylum seeker wants to use a health care provider whose costs are not covered by their insurance.